 It’s Thanksgiving week!

-Part of intuitive eating is being able to objectively look at mistakes in eating, and not look at them with guilt, but be able to think about what you could do differently the next time.
+Part of intuitive eating is being able to objectively look at mistakes in eating, and not look feel guilty, but be able to learn from those mistakes so you have the opportunity to do something different in the future.
 When I look back at Thanksgiving’s past, one mistake I’ve made is skipping breakfast.
 I have a bad habit of procrastinating with Thanksgiving cooking, which is why I wake up in the morning, head into the kitchen and immediately start cooking, completely skipping breakfast in my rush to get everything done before family arrives.
 By the time Thanksgiving meal is served, I’m ravenously hungry.
 Within my first few bites of food, my stomach already hurts.

-That’s why I came up with this recipe for cranberry apple high protein oatmeal.
-It’s substantial enough to keep from getting ravenous before Thanksgiving is served, but not so heavy so you’ll be weighed down.
+That’s why I came up with this recipe for high protein cranberry apple oatmeal.
+It’s substantial enough to power through a marathon morning of cooking, but not so heavy so you’ll be hungry when the big meal is served.

 3/4 cup rolled oats